shakfu/chuck-max/README.md

 ![chuck~ help](https://github.com/shakfu/chuck-max/blob/main/media/screenshot-min.png)

-A [project](https://github.com/shakfu/chuck-max) with embeds the [chuck](https://chuck.stanford.edu) engine in a Max/MSP external.
+A project which embeds the [ChucK](https://chuck.stanford.edu) 1.5.2.5-dev (chai) engine in a Max/MSP external.

-This respository is itself a Max package with one external (`chuck~`) with the following features and limitations:
+This repository is itself a Max package with one external (`chuck~`) with the following features and limitations:

-- A Max external which embeds the chuck 1.5.2.5-dev (chai) engine.

-- Generate and process audio via an embedded chuck engine by running chuck files with `global` parameters controlled and adjusted in realtime by Max messages.
+- Generate and process audio by running chuck files and evaluating chuck code with `global` parameters controlled and adjusted in realtime by Max messages.

 - Layer sounds from a single instance by running multiple chuck files concurrently.

-- Add, remove, replace audio and audio processes on the fly using Chuck messages via Max messages.
+- Add, remove, replace audio and audio processes on the fly using chuck messages via Max messages.

+- Interact with Max via MIDI and OSC protocols.

 The package also includes the following: